Framework-R-D/phlex-design/doc/data_organization.rst

 -----------------------

 Management of the data products returned by an algorithm is taken over by the framework.
-Readonly access to input data products is provided to algorithms :dune:`51 Provenance discovery,58 Thread-safe design for algorithms`.
+Read-only access to input data products is provided to algorithms :dune:`51 Provenance discovery,58 Thread-safe design for algorithms`.
+Read-only access to a data product must not mutate it.
 Data products that are intended to be written out are sent to the IO system as soon as they are created :dune:`26.2 Optimize memory management for data products`.
 Data products are removed from memory as soon as they are no longer needed as input to another algorithm :dune:`26.2 Optimize memory management for data products`.